hozlucas28/AdventTS-Solutions-2023/src/04-challenge/README.md

 _[Santa]_ Remember, we're like a family here; we all make sacrifices!
 We're still a startup!

 _[Bernard]_ I swear to you.
-I think if I hear another hussle-culture quip from you....
+I think if I hear another hussle-culture quip from you...
 I think my little elf head will explode.

 _[Santa]_ If you can stick to it now and get us through one more year, there will definitely be rewards down the line.